Meteorological history of Cyclone Freddy

 Cyclone Freddy was the longest-lived tropical cyclone, lasting five weeks and three days, surpassing the previous record holder, 1994's Hurricane John.
-It also had the highest accumulated cyclone energy, a metric used to measure tropical cyclone activity, ever recorded worldwide.
-It also featured a record seven separate rounds of rapid intensification during February and March 2023.
+It also had the second-highest accumulated cyclone energy, a metric used to measure tropical cyclone activity, ever recorded worldwide.
+It also featured a record six separate rounds of rapid intensification during February and March 2023.

 Freddy originated from a tropical low south of the Indonesian archipelago early on 4 February.
 Deep convection soon developed, and the system intensified Category 1 tropical cyclone on the Australian scale on 6 February.
 Located just within Tropical Cyclone Warning Centre Melbourne's area of responsibility, the storm was named Freddy—the third named storm of the 2022–23 Australian region cyclone season—by the Australian Bureau of Meteorology.
 As it moved westward across the Indian Ocean, Freddy quickly intensified and became a Category 4 severe tropical cyclone before it moved into the area of responsibility of Météo-France La Réunion.
 As the second very intense tropical cyclone of the 2022–23 South-West Indian Ocean cyclone season.
 Freddy peaked with 10-minute sustained winds of 125 kn and a central barometric pressure of 927 hPa.
 It quickly strengthened, reaching 1-minute sustained winds of 140 kn, making it a Category 5-equivalent intensity on the Saffir–Simpson scale.

 After briefly weakening from its peak intensity, the cyclone moved toward the northern Mascarene Islands.
 It then developed a pinhole eye while approaching Madagascar as a compact tropical cyclone.
 The cyclone then made landfall as a strong Category 2-equivalent intensity with 1-minute sustained winds of 95 kn near Mananjary, Madagascar on 21 February.
 This made Freddy the strongest storm to impact the island nation since Cyclone Batsirai a year earlier.
 It weakened further as it moved overland but regained strength upon reaching the Mozambique Channel.
 The cyclone intensified into a severe tropical storm and then passed north of Europa Island.
 The cyclone then made its second landfall near Vilankulos, Mozambique, as a moderate tropical storm status on 24 February.
 Upon re-entering the channel early on 1 March, it began regaining tropical characteristics and meandering along the Madagascar coast.
 It then intensified into a tropical cyclone with winds of about 95 kn before making its final landfall near Quelimane, Mozambique on 11 March.
 Thereafter, it gradually weakened and dissipated late on 14 March.